JOOJOONOGHLI/rlaif/readme.txt

 - Pipeline finished for DPO, need to evaluate the results

+Next steps:
+- update the DPO pipeline
+- run on larger datasets
+- display an analysis of results

 Main Issues from Feedback
 The example in the document is hard to understand; all three responses look too similar.